bioinfoacademy/covid-19-us/README.md

 <img src="images/covid-19-us-current-dtw-tree.svg" width="100%" height="100%">

 ### Results
-The network and tree shows that the states - Massachusetts, New  Jersey, Colorado, Illinois, Georgia, Florida and Louisiana are following the trend of New York, Washington and California.
+The network and tree shows that the states - Massachusetts, New  Jersey, Colorado, Illinois, Georgia, Florida and Louisiana are following the trend of New York, Washington and California, in terms of the Covid-19 confirmed cases.
 Of these 7 states, Georgia and Florida are rated as below average for their preparedness against coronavirus.
 <img src="images/covid-19-us-current-up-trend.svg" width="100%" height="100%">

 ### Data